-The best keyboard wrist rest of 2023
+Wrists can’t go wrong with a rest: The best keyboard wrist rest of 2024

 Writing all day shouldn't be a pain in the wrist, hand or arm.
 Type in comfort instead.